 Finally, convenience is another advantage of online chat counseling.
 It offers more flexibility in terms of scheduling, since you can send messages back and forth at your own convenience without having to schedule a set time to meet.
 You don’t have to travel to and from an office for in-person visits, either; you can chat with a therapist from your computer or phone wherever you are.
 You also aren’t limited to therapists in your area, since online services mean you can connect with a professional who works in another location.

 How Much Does BetterHelp Cost?

-Read below to see how BetterHelp has helped individuals seeking affordable mental health resources:
+Continue reading to see how BetterHelp has assisted individuals who were seeking affordable mental health resources.

 “She’s amazing.
 I’ve gone to therapists that cost 3 times as much and never really clicked with me.
 Lauren listens, is patient, and most importantly, knows the right questions to ask, leading me to new, better ways of thinking rather than judging me or telling me what to do.
 10/10 she has been so helpful.”

 “After several unsuccessful programs with overpriced Manhattan therapists, I feel like I’m making the most progress with Jamie.
 Even though we’ve only had a couple sessions together so far, I find the 30 minute Zooms with her and the worksheets she provides to be more efficient and effective than the more traditional sessions.”

 Seeking therapy is a personal decision, and you should choose the therapist and format that feels right for you.
 If online chat or another version of online therapy appeals to you, it’s a cost-effective option for many.